CBS @ TCA

 Nina Tassler, CBS Network Chief, began the CBS panel holding a brown furry stuffed monkey, modeling the NBC panel for “Animal Practice”.

-On the 8th day of TCA this morning, with news she never tires of sharing, “CBS scored another broadcast television trifecta this year.
+day of TCA this morning, with news she never tires of sharing, “CBS scored another broadcast television trifecta this year.
 We’re number one in viewers.
 We’re number one in upfront revenue.
 We’re number one in Emmy nominations.”

 80% of their scripted returners have been sold into syndication including “Hawaii Five-0” and “Mike & Molly”.
 Great news for CBS.
 The accolades continued as Tassler reported they received 60 Emmy nominations in all categories, reality, comedy and drama.